 Supporters of the Center for Gender Equity in Science and Technology (CGEST) at Arizona State University (ASU) believe that together we can change the science, technology, engineering, and math (STEM) pipeline.
 With your gift, we will accomplish this by:

-- Actively driving the discourse and experiences of underrepresented girls in STEM.
+- Actively driving the discourse and experiences of underrepresented students and women of color in STEM.

-- Creating an interdisciplinary, racially-ethnically diverse community of scholars, students, policy makers, and practitioners who explore, identify, and ultimately create innovative scholarship about and best practices for underrepresented girls (p-20) in STEM.
+- Creating an interdisciplinary, racially-ethnically diverse community of scholars, students, policy makers, and practitioners who explore, identify, and ultimately create innovative scholarship about and best practices for underrepresented students and women of color (p-20) in STEM.

 At CGEST we uphold, demonstrate, and value the charter of our New American University.
 We are immersed in our community, we advance ideas so that access to excellent education can and should exist for all who are qualified, and our team of faculty, students and researchers are committed to pursuing solutions to the great challenges of our time.